vikstrous/tox-crawler/README.md

-WIP

 # Tox Crawler

 This project is a crawler of the tox network.
-It's built in Go using the gotox library.
+It's built in Go using the [gotox](https://github.com/vikstrous/gotox) library.